Horn Repertoire Week 3: Introducing the Natural Horn

 Composers, especially from earlier times, were writing pieces to be played on concerts or at events that were coming up soon, and writing them so that they could be played by the performers they had available and the instruments those players had available.
 Thus, understanding the natural horn is a key to understanding a big chunk of music that is important to our repertoire.
 The music was written for the natural horn and has specific characteristics that were driven by the capabilities of the instrument.

-However, students actually taking this class at Arizona State will be given a copy of my recent publication, Introducing the Natural Horn, and bring a mouthpiece!
-We will be playing natural horns together in class.
+Students taking this class at Arizona State will be given a copy of my recent publication, Introducing the Natural Horn.
 The book is introduced here, with a short video for reference:

 The topic of mouthpiece choice